ar0ne/bg-server/readme.md

 # What is it?

-This is web server for turn based games (e.g. board games).
-Idea was to make something similar to [boardgamearena](https://boardgamearena.com/) and "maybe" write some games that not exist there yet.
+This is a web server for turn-based games (e.g. board games).
+The idea was to make something similar to [boardgamearena](https://boardgamearena.com/) and "maybe" write some games that do not exist there yet.

 ### List of available games: